-There’s little doubt that the eye-catching curves, raw power, and tempting features of the Samsung Galaxy S8 have proved popular.
-It’s an excellent smartphone, but it’s also expensive, meaning you have every right to expect it to work properly out of the box.
+It may be a few years old now, but the Samsung Galaxy S8 is still an excellent smartphone — and it’s also still fairly expensive, meaning you have every right to expect it to work properly out of the box.
 Sadly, however, technical hitches are a reality for every device.
 We’ve been listening to user feedback and we’ve put together a list of common Galaxy S8 problems, with advice on how to work around or fix them.

 One problem you definitely don’t want to have, though, is a dent in the frame or a crack in that gorgeous, curved screen.
 That’s why investing in one of the best Galaxy S8 cases or S8 Plus cases is a smart move.

 A recent issue — which affected many Samsung Galaxy users, not just those with an S8 or S8 Plus — caused many apps such as online banking and social media apps to crash or forcibly close.
 If you’re experiencing this with your phone, you may have tried restarting your phone to no avail.
 Luckily, Samsung discovered that the issue was due to Android System Webview and released a fix.

 - Updating to the latest version of Android should solve this issue automatically.
 You can check you’re running the latest version by looking in Settings > Software Update > Download And Install.